Aarón Escandell: Granada

 On 10 July 2017, Aarón moved to another reserve team, Granada CF B of the Segunda División B. The following 6 June, he signed a new two-year deal with the club and was definitely promoted to the main squad in the Segunda División.

-Aarón made his professional debut on 13 September 2018, starting in a 1–2 loss at Elche CF, in the season's Copa del Rey.
+Aarón made his professional debut on 13 September 2018, starting in a 2–1 loss at Elche CF, in the season's Copa del Rey.
 His first league game occurred the following 9 June, playing the full 90 minutes in a 2–1 home win against AD Alcorcón, as his side was already promoted.

-A backup to Rui Silva, Aarón made his La Liga debut on 8 February 2020, starting in a 0–1 loss at Atlético Madrid.
+A backup to Rui Silva, Aarón made his La Liga debut on 8 February 2020, starting in a 1–0 loss at Atlético Madrid.
 On 10 December, he made his European bow in a UEFA Europa League group stage game away to PAOK FC, a goalless draw.

 Silva left Granada in the summer of 2021 and Aarón became the new starting goalkeeper for the first matches of the season under incoming manager Robert Moreno, despite the arrival of another Portuguese, Luís Maximiano.
 Maximiano, however, got the starting spot in September, being regularly used afterwards as the campaign ended in relegation.

 Cartagena

 On 2 July 2022, Aarón signed a two-year contract with second division side FC Cartagena.
+He overcame longtime incumbent Marc Martínez as first-choice during the season, featuring in 36 matches.

+Las Palmas

+On 24 July 2023, Aarón agreed to a two-year deal with UD Las Palmas, newly-promoted to the top tier.
+A backup to Álvaro Valles during the entire campaign, he only featured in five matches overall before terminating his contract on 9 July 2024.

+Oviedo

+On 10 July 2024, Aarón signed for Real Oviedo in the second division for two years.